Skip to main content

 • Use generic codes as last resort

-Problem: Customs reject shipments with vague descriptions Solution: - Use specific, detailed descriptions - Include material composition - Mention intended use - Avoid generic terms like “gift” or “merchandise”
+Problem: Customs reject shipments with vague descriptions Solution: - Use specific, detailed descriptions - Include material composition - Mention intended use - Avoid generic terms like “gift” or “merchandise” - Store customs-friendly descriptions in a product metafield and map it in Settings → Postage so labels prefill consistently

 Problem: Declared values don’t match customs assessment Solution: - Use actual sale prices - Include shipping costs in total value - Provide invoices if requested - Be consistent with previous shipments